 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ …2 Corinthians 10:4-5

-First, you might notice that my sermon series Every Thought Captive is inspired by this verse.
 In relation to gaming, I understand this verse to mean, “Do not let any false idea deceive you, rather understand it in its rightful context.”
 The correct understanding of fantasy elements, therefore, is to understand them as a fantasy and not reality.
 If someone has trouble separating the two, then they are unable to bring that thought into captivity to Christ and they should abstain from games involving fantasy elements.
 To draw on language from Romans 14, fantasy gaming would be a stumbling block for this person.

-Going back to the example of the demon-empowered sorcerer: I would simply reject this theme as I played the character.
+Consider a fantasy game in which you play as a sorcerer whose power is imbued by demons: I would simply reject this theme as I played the character.
 Let me give you a personal example.
 I play a computer game called Dota 2.
 In this game there is an item that every player can purchase called “Satanic”, which is one of the most powerful items in the game.
 According to the game lore, this item grants “immense power at the cost of your soul”.
 How do I reconcile this item with my Christian beliefs?
 It is not by abandoning Christianity when I enter the Dota 2 universe but rather by bringing Christianity with me and seeing the item for what it is: a nonsensical interpretation of Satan and his power.
 This item in no way encourages me to think about Satan, let alone think about Satan positively.
 For that reason, it might as well be called the “Magic Butter Knife of Justice” because there is nothing satanic about it.

-I do not play Dungeons and Dragons, the notorious role-playing game, but if I did I would not play any campaigns that require me to identify with evil, worship other gods, or celebrate any kind of immorality.
+Likewise, I do not play Dungeons and Dragons, the notorious role-playing game, but if I did I would not play any campaigns that require me to identify with evil, worship other gods, or celebrate any kind of immorality.
 Whether its possible to play D&D without these elements I do not know.
 Regardless, this is a key difference between D&D and other games I play like Magic: the Gathering and Dota 2.
 While the latter games might reference false gods, they by no means ask you to identify with them, nor is one’s belief in the lore of Magic or Dota 2 necessary to play or enjoy the game.
 Magic, for example, has some gruesome card art and card titles that I wish were not part of the game.
 Nevertheless, these titles and arts could be replaced with literally anything and as long as the rules text on the card stayed in intact, it wouldn’t affect how the game is played.
 Analogously, you could remove all of the sinful elements from professional sports (beer culture, immodest cheerleading, trash-talking, egotism, etc.) and it would not affect the how the game is played.

 Abstain From Every Appearance of Evil